Getting Everyone Back Together Safely

 The Scouts Framework is aligned with Government-approved guidance for the Youth Sector developed by the National Youth Agency.
 This framework will apply in every nation within UK Scouting and walks through:

 - the permissions process for restarting any face to face activity

 - the key considerations to be ready to restart face-to-face activities and how these will be phased

 - Key control measures for everyone to follow

 Guidance for completing risk assessments and approving face to face activity

-There is lots of guidance on the UK Scouts website on what the procedures are for getting everyone back together safely in Amber.
+There is lots of guidance on the UK Scouts website on what the procedures are for getting everyone back together safely.